 His pulse quickens.
-There’s nothing he, his hands on his ziper and weight on his healthy leg, can do.
-The crutches begin a slow downward slide, a preview of the cruel crash to come.
+There’s nothing he, hands on his zipper and weight on his healthy leg, can do.
+The crutches begin their slow downward descent, a preview of the crash to come.
 The metal crashes against the white tile floor.
 Here she comes.

 Except the hallway remains silent.
-Joel crouches down and stretches to grab the crutches, closes the toilet seat for somewhere to sit.
-He leans the crutches against the wall again.
-Rests.
-Opens a few of the bottles on the plywood, brings them to his nose.
-Some lotions are so old as to have lost their scent.
-He gets up toward the cabinet.
+Joel crouches down and stretches to grab the crutches, leans them against the wall, closes the toilet seat for somewhere to sit.
+He opens a few of the bottles on the plywood, brings them to his nose.
+Some lotions are so old they have lost their scent.
+Now, for a look at the cabinet.

 Bathroom cabinets, refrigerator shelves, and footwear: show me yours and I’ll show you who you are, he muses.
 A rusted razor,